foo123/modelview.js/README.md

 modelview.js
 ============

-A simple, light-weight, versatile and fast isomorphic MVVM framework for JavaScript
+A simple, light-weight, versatile and fast isomorphic MVVM framework for JavaScript (Browser and Server)

 It knows **where**, **when** and **what** needs to be rendered.